A message from the dean

-If you haven’t had a chance to tour this outstanding facility, you can watch a brief video tour of the Alford Center by clicking here.
-And, you can read more about the Alford Center here.
+If you haven’t had a chance to tour this outstanding facility, you can watch a brief video tour of the Alford Center and read more about the Alford Center.

 We are deeply grateful for the continued support of our generous community, and we look forward to sharing many future stories of how the Alford Center will allow Ohio State to further champion the power of human potential.